- Effects of deforestation and climate change on carbon & water cycling in Amazonia

 Improving the predictive ability of terrestrial biosphere models

-A recent analysis of terrestrial carbon dynamics in the Northeastern US has shown how the Ecosystem Demography model version 2 (ED2) can be jointly constrained against eddy-flux measurements and forest-inventory measurements to yield accurate short-term and longer-term ecosystem dynamics.
+Recent analysis of terrestrial carbon dynamics in the Northeastern US have shown that the Ecosystem Demography model version 2 (ED2) can be jointly constrained against eddy-flux measurements and forest-inventory measurements to yield improvements in the accuracy of short-term and longer-term ecosystem dynamics.
+Building on this work, we are now incorporating novel constraints, re-optimizing the model, quantifying the value added, and developing new short and long term predictions.

-The ED2 model was initialized with the observed canopy composition structure in the footprint of the Harvard Forest flux tower, and then fitted simultaneously to the 1995 and 1996 hourly, monthly and yearly CO2 and ET flux data, and to the observed rates of deciduous and coniferous tree basal area growth and mortality in these years.
+In the previous work (mentioned above) the ED2 model was initialized with the observed canopy structure in the footprint of the Harvard Forest flux tower, then fitted simultaneously to the 1995 and 1996 hourly, monthly and yearly CO2 and ET flux data, as well as the observed rates of deciduous and coniferous tree basal area growth and mortality in these years.
 Prior to the optimization, the model significantly underestimated the seasonal cycle of Net Ecosystem Productivity and significantly over-estimated rates of tree growth and mortality.
 After fitting, the model accurately captured the observed CO2 fluxes, ET fluxes, and canopy growth and mortality dynamics over timescales spanning hours to decades.
+Changes in parameters most responsible for the improved goodness-of-fit include an increased maximum photosynthetic rate of hardwoods, a marked increase in the rate of fine root turnover, and a decrease in the carbon allocation to fine roots in conifer species.
+All of the new parameter values also fell within a priori acceptable ranges.